abbibr/abbibr/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2>

-- :computer: I'm currently working on PHP & Laravel
+- :computer: I'm currently working on Laravel & VueJS
 - :triangular_flag_on_post: I teach code on YouTube
 - :zap: I love to attend Meetups for learning & Conferences for Networking<br>